hyphop/khadas-rescue/README.md

 + rescue mode for repare install reinstall etc...
 + fully customizations
 + fully automations
-+ advaced smart boot sequnces
++ advanced smart boot sequences
 + hot keys

 ## what can i get from this